malaikannan/malaikannan.github.io/_posts/2026-02-16-Basketball_Analysis.md

 date: 2026-02-16
 ---

-# From Setter to Sports Dad: Bullyball, AI, and Learning a New Game

 ## The Sport I Fell in Love With

 I played volleyball in high school and college in India.
 That was *my* sport — I fell in love with it very young.
 I played as a **setter** and sometimes as a **right-side hitter**.
 If the team had another good setter and we were running a 6–2 (setter comes from the back row), I’d swing from the right side.
 Otherwise, it was a 5–1 — and that meant I got to control the tempo of the game.